nejiko96/at_coder_friends/README.md

 ## Notes

 - Compilation is not supported.
-- Source generator supports Ruby and C/C++ in default, and can be added by plugin.
+- Source generator supports Ruby, C/C++, C# and Java, and can be added by plugin or template.
 - Test runner and code submission are supported in 36 languages.